joelhawksley/identity/components/slides.md

 # [fit] Performance

-^ So let’s talk about performance.
+^ So what about performance.

 ---